 The company pays out crypto bonuses for each successful referral registered.

 In addition to crypto bull markets, these two features substantially increase adoption at low costs to Coinbase.

 Institutional adoption is one of the fundamental differences between this bitcoin cycle and previous – Fortune 500s, hedge funds, bulge bracket banks, and even governments are buying.

 Many have chosen Coinbase; the company revealed that about half of the assets on the platform belong to institutions.

 Several banks and asset managers have begun offering custody services, but the fact that traditional firms have ventured into a “non-traditional” asset service is very bullish for Coinbase.

 In a recent press release, the company said, “We expect meaningful growth in 2021 driven by transaction and custody revenue given the increased institutional interest in the crypto asset class.”

 Bitcoin is often compared to gold because it shares many of the same characteristics that make gold special.

-Investors turn to gold when they fear inflation – while the Federal Reserve can change the dollar’s supply anytime they please, Gold’s supply is fixed (at least in theory) and is a store of value.
+Investors turn to gold when they fear inflation — while the US treasury can change the dollar’s supply anytime they please, Gold’s supply is fixed (at least in theory) and is a store of value.